digital-futures-academy/airport-challenge/README.md

 ##### Tests

 - [x] 1.
 After removing a plane from the airport planes list check that the array has decreased in length by 1.
-- [ ] 2.
+- [x] 2.
 Test that plane passed to removePlane is actually removed from the airportPlanes array.
-- [ ] 3.
+- [x] 3.
 Prevent removing planes that are not in the airportPlanes array.
-- [ ] 4.
-Prevent removing numbers from the list.
+- [x] 4.
-- [ ] 5.
 Prevent removing null from the list.

 ##### User Story: 5

-As an air traffic controller
+>As an air traffic controller
 To avoid confusion
 I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed